MeshInspector/MeshLib/readme.md

 git submodule update --init --recursive cd ..
 ```
+Note: following below steps will take about 40Gb of your disk space.

 ### Preparing Third Parties
 Some third parties are taken from vcpkg, while others (missing in vcpkg) are configured as git submodules.